-- when you provide it to us directly (i.e. when you contact us via email or provide us with a business card); and
+- when you provide it to us directly (i.e. through this website, or when you contact us via email or provide us with a business card); and

 - from a third party source (e.g. from a company for whom you work, other organizations with whom you have dealings, government agencies, a credit reporting agency, a recruitment agency, an information or service provider or from a publicly available record)

 If you do not provide information requested by us from time to time, we may not be able to provide services to you or your employer, or otherwise fulfill the purpose for which we have requested the information.

 Sensitive Personal Data will only be collected by us if you have provided it to us directly.

 We will only process your personal information, where: